ankitp-optimus/python-demo-package-sample-data-with-code/README.md

 # Introduction
 ## Goals of this project
 This package doesn’t do anything useful.
-It exists only as a vehicle to demonstrate
+It exists only as a vehicle to demonstrate:
 *  how to prepare a Python project that can be uploaded to the [Python Package Index (PyPI)](https://pypi.org/) as a release, from which it can then be installed on user systems using the [pip](https://pypi.org/project/pip/) package installer
-* use of a `src/` directory intermediate between the project directory and the outermost package directory
 *  how static text files (for example, templates, sample data, etc.) can be packaged and then—using `importlib.resources`—referenced and read from their host package or any other package, even if these files don’t actually reside on the file system (e.g., if they reside in a .zip archive).
 This is relevant because:
     * [“[T]he PyPA recommends that any data files you wish to be accessible at run time be included **inside the package**.”](https://setuptools.pypa.io/en/latest/userguide/datafiles.html#non-package-data-files)
     * [PEP 302](https://peps.python.org/pep-0302/) added hooks to import from .zip files and Python Eggs.
+* use of a `src/` directory intermediate between the project directory and the outermost package directory with multiple benefits
 *  how to install the project in “editable”/“development” mode during development so that you can test the functionalities that access resources in packages—without having to rebuild and reinstall the package after every change.
-* how to use a `__main__.py` file as an entry point to the package, which will execute when the *package* is invoked on the command line with the `-m` flag.
+* how to use a `__main__.py` file as an entry point to the package, which will execute when the *package* is invoked on the command line with the `-m` flag (as opposed to executing the module).
 * how to tell the `build` mechanism to identify a specific version of Python, e.g., `py39`, in the “Python Tag” in the file name of the resulting “wheel” (`.whl`) distribution file, so that users will be better informed of the Python-version requirement before attempting to install the package.